 In 2004 the Albany Regional Family History Society decided to combine their records with the Albany History Collection at the Public Library and form a database of records for Memorial Park Cemetery.
 All care was taken in compiling the records but there were inconsistencies from different sources.
 Therefore the database is a work in progress and it may contain errors.
 With that being said it is mostly accurate and a useful source of historical records.

-The Albany Cemetery Board is currently looking into putting this database on-line so that records can be searched and retrieved via our website.
-In the meantime, records can be viewed either at the Albany Public Library in the Albany History Collection section, or at Allambie Park Cemetery.
+Use the box below to search Memorial Park Cemetery records.
+Records can also be viewed either at the Albany Public Library in the Albany History Collection section, or at Allambie Park Cemetery.

 The following is a selection only, indicative of the rich social and aesthetic experience which is available to visitors of Memorial Park Cemetery: